codesplinta/busser/README.md

 There are a couple of ideas that busser borrows from Redux.
 These ideas are crucial to the manner busser works in general.

 - Reducers
-- Synchronous Actions (ONLY)
+- Actions (Synchronous ONLY)
-- An Evented Store
+- A Store

 ### Ideas borrowed from Jotai

-There are also a couple of ideas that busser orrows from Jotai.
+There are also a couple of ideas that busser orrows from [Jotai](https://jotai.org/).

 - Atom